March 25, 2020

 <canvas id=”TestCanvas” width=”200″ height=”100″></canvas> var c = document.getElementById(“TestCanvas”); var context = c.getContext(“2d”); context.fillStyle = “#FF0000”; context.fillRect(0,0,140,75);

-The newly added <menu> and <menuitem> elements are constituents of the interactive elements specifications.
+The newly added <menu> and <menuitem> elements are components of the interactive elements specifications and examples of web developmen.

 These two items can be used to ensure enhanced web interactivity.
 The <menu> tag is used to represent menu commands in mobile and desktop applications for simplicity purposes.
 One possible usage of the menu tag is: